 Each occurrence of the command (set-info :status sat) (respectively, (set-info :status unsat)) indicates that the next check command in the script is expected to return sat (respectively, unsat).
-More precisely, the expected value of a check command in a script is the one indicated by the most recent command of the form (set-info :status v) in the script.
-The value unknown is used when the expected value is not known.(57)
+More precisely, the expected value of a check command in a script is the one indicated by the most recent command of the form (set-info :status v) in the script, if v is either sat or unsat.
+If v is unknown, there is no expectation on the value of the check command.(57)

-Remark 13 (set-info and get-info are unrelated).
+Remark 15 (set-info and get-info are unrelated).
 Contrary to what their names might suggest, set-info and get-info are not related.
 The first command is used to store information about a script, the second to obtain solver-specific information.(58)